Chapter 5: Miscellaneous Topics on Function Templates in C++

 overload_templ_func.cpp:19: size = 12

-As you can see, the compiler has chosen the right version of the overloaded functions depending on the type and number of the arguments.
-For making it clear we have printed the name of the file along with the line number.
-From the output of the program, you can see the compiler has called the non-template version of the my_size_of() function for the string type argument.
+As you can see, the compiler has chosen the right version of the overloaded functions depending on the type and number of arguments.
+From the output, you can see the compiler has called the non-template version of the my_size_of() function for the string type argument.
+Then in the next two calls (with the integer and double type arguments respectively), the compiler has chosen the single-parameter template version.
+In the last call with one int and one double argument, the compiler has chosen the version with two type parameters.

 So, in this program we have learned that overloading of template functions is possible and template function overloading works hand in hand with overloading of a non-template function.
-However, remember the following point about overloading of template function:
+However, remember the following point about overloading of template functions:

 To understand this point let us see the following example: